apache/couchdb-documentation/src/api/database/common.rst

 Batch Mode Writes
 =================

 You can write documents to the database at a higher rate by using the batch option.
-This collects document writes together in memory (on a user-by-user basis) before they are committed to disk.
+This collects document writes together in memory (on a per-user basis) before they are committed to disk.
 This increases the risk of the documents not being stored in the event of a failure, since the documents are not written to disk immediately.

 To use batched mode, append the ``batch=ok`` query argument to the URL of the ``PUT``, :post:`/{db}`, or ``DELETE`` request.
-The CouchDB server will respond with a HTTP :statuscode:`202` response code immediately.
+The CouchDB server will respond with an HTTP :statuscode:`202` response code immediately.

+Documents in the batch may be manually flushed by using the :post:`/{db}/_ensure_full_commit` endpoint.

 .. note::
     Creating or updating documents with batch mode doesn't guarantee that all